Joshua1138/Thesis-Joshua-Janssen/README.md

-Includes everything for Thesis Joshua Janssen.
+Includes everything for the Thesis written by Joshua Janssen.
 Includes: Dataset, models, confusion matrices and output files.